wolfetplayer/WolfTech/rend2-readme.md

                                      0    - None. (default)
                                      1-16 - Some.
                                      17+  - Too much!

+*  `r_fxaa`                         - Fast approximate anti-aliasing, a cheap
+                                   post-process edge smooth.
+Can be used
+                                   together with MSAA.
+                                     0 - No.
+                                     1 - Yes. (default)

 *  `r_ssao`                         - Enable screen-space ambient occlusion.
                                    Currently eats framerate and has some